Pre-conference: Impact of climate change on the Sámi health and wellbeing: ethical and community-driven approaches (SAMI)

 Programme

-Session 1: Sámi Health and Well-being in the Era of Climate Change
+Session 1: Sámi health and well-being in the era of climate change

 Orientation to the day

-9:25 - 9:35 Director General of THL Prof. Mika Salminen, Director general, THL
+09:25 - 9:35 Director General of THL Mika Salminen, Director General Finnish Institute of Health and Welfare (THL)

-10:00 - 10:25 What do we talk about when we talk about Sámi well-being?
-TBA
+10:00 - 10:25 What do we talk about when we talk about Sámi well-being and health Jon Petter Stoor, Assistant Professor, Department of Epidemiology and Global Health, Umeå University, Finland

-10:25 - 10:30 Short Q&A with Audience
+10:25 - 10:30 Short Q&A with audience

 10:30 - 11:00 Coffee/Tea Break